szabgab/slides/value/intro.md

 * Operations
 * Monitoring

-## Design
+## Continuous Improvement
-{id: design}
+{id: continuous-improvement}

-* Design for both external and internal customers.
+* Continuous Improvement.
-* The external pays for it but the internal also uses it.
+* Continuous Learning.

-* Optimize for downstream work center.
+This needs investment both time and money and it leads to change.

 ## What is in there for me, the developer?